 Low-growing, mounded habit, perfect for edging and groundcover, this cocmpact form of black chokeberry tolerates a wide range of growing conditions.
 White flowers in spring; Dark purple fruit and brilliant fall foliage.
 Sun to part sun, adaptable to soil.
 Provides nectar for many pollinators, the leaves are the host for several moth and butterfly species, and the berries provide food for birds and small mammals.

 This popular small tree is an iconic pink spring bloomer.
 It provides nectar for early pollinators.
 It thrives in shade to part shade and can tolerate moist to wet soil.
-It is of special value to native bees for both its pollen and the nesting material it provides.
+The pollen and nesting material it provides is of special value to native bees.
 Some people add the flower buds to salads.
 It can grow in clay soil.

 Clethra alnifolia ‘Ruby Spice